EamonNerbonne/ValueUtils/README.md

 Limitations and gotcha's
 ----

-`ValueObject<>` supports self-referential types (like tree structures or a singly linked list), but does not support cyclical types - such as a doubly linked list.
+**Cyclical data structures:** `ValueObject<>` supports self-referential types (like tree structures or a singly linked list), but does not support cyclical types - such as a doubly linked list.
 Whenever a cycle is encountered, the hash function and equals operations will not terminate (until the stack overflows).

-Equality is implemented on a per-type basis, and that means inheritance gets confusing.
+**Inheritance:** Equality is implemented on a per-type basis, and that means inheritance gets confusing.
 It's OK to *have* a base class (and base class fields will affect hash and equality), but if you use the base-class's equality and/or hash implementation on a subclass *instance* the code will seem to work but only consider the fields of the base class.
 Best practice: don't create sub-classes that add new fields; and if you do then at least never use the base-class equality+hashcode implementations.
 This is why ValueObject verifies that its subclasses must be sealed.

-`FieldwiseHasher` and `FieldwiseEquality` "work" on almost all types, including types with private members in other assemblies - however, if you don't know the internals, you can't be sure what's being included in the equality computations.
+**Lazily constructed internals:** `FieldwiseHasher` and `FieldwiseEquality` "work" on almost all types, including types with private members in other assemblies - however, if you don't know the internals, you can't be sure what's being included in the equality computations.
 In particular, if an object is lazily initialized, two semantically equivalent objects might compute as unequal simply because one is initialized and the other is not.
 In practice this is rarely a problem.

 Performance and hash-quality